Debra Prinzing

 This show is brought to you by Slowflowers.com, the free, online directory to more than 880 florists, shops, and studios who design with local, seasonal and sustainable flowers and to the farms that grow those blooms.
 It’s the conscious choice for buying and sending flowers.

-Thank you to our lead sponsor for 2021, Farmgirl Flowers.
-Farmgirl Flowers delivers iconic burlap-wrapped bouquets and lush, abundant arrangements to customers across the U.S., supporting more than 20 U.S. flower farms by purchasing more than $9 million dollars of U.S.-grown fresh and seasonal flowers and foliage annually.
+Thank you to our lead sponsor, returning for 2022, Farmgirl Flowers.
+Farmgirl Flowers delivers iconic burlap-wrapped bouquets and lush, abundant arrangements to customers across the U.S., supporting U.S. flower farms by purchasing more than $10 million dollars of U.S.-grown fresh and seasonal flowers and foliage annually.
 Discover more at farmgirlflowers.com.

 Slow Flowers Podcast Logo with flowers, recorder and mic

-I value your support and invite you to show your thanks to support Slow Flowers’ ongoing advocacy, education and outreach activities.
-You can find the donate button in the column to the right at debraprinzing.com
+If you’re new to our weekly Show and our long-running Podcast, check out all of our resources at Slow Flowers Society.com and consider making a donation to sustain Slow Flowers’ ongoing advocacy, education and outreach activities.
+You can find the donate button in the column to the right.

 Debra in the Slow Flowers Cutting Garden